luizen/als-tools/README.md

 ## Introduction

-Ableton Live Set tools, or simply als-tools, brings easy-to-use search, listing, counting and many other capabilities over your Ableton Live Set files (*.als).
+Ableton Live Set tools, or simply als-tools, brings easy-to-use search, listing, counting and many other capabilities over your Ableton Live Set (\*.als) and Live Clip (\*.alc) files.

 > Notice: from now on, the term **project** will be used in place of **Ableton Live Set**, just for simplicity.

 ## Current features

-- Scan multiple folders for *.als files, extract data from these files and save them in a database.
+- Scan multiple folders for *.als and*.alc files, extract data from these files and save them in a database.
 - List all projects stored in the database.
 - Count the number of projects stored in the database.
-- Locate projects containing one or more plugins, by plugin name (CLI only).
+- Locate projects containing one or more plugins, by plugin name (CLI only yet).
 - CLI and [Web front-end](https://github.com/luizen/als-tools/issues/14).
 - [Statistics](https://github.com/luizen/als-tools/issues/11)